 Minimalism as a life setting

 The minimalism approach is very helpful in reducing anchors.
-Under the motto “Declutter your life” (“simplify your life”) minimalists try to counteract overloading with things.
-It is about much more than clearing out the apartment and swearing off consumption.
+Under the motto “Declutter your life” (“simplify your life”) minimalists try to counteract the overload with things.
+It is much more than clearing out the apartment and swearing off consumption.